KtheVeg/jar-infection-scanner-universal/README.md

 The output will notify you of all infected files.

+Catches stage 0 and stage 3 infected files (tested with the files at [VolfLife/fractureiser-samples](https://github.com/VolfLife/fractureiser-samples))

 ## Building
 The tool uses the [Avalonia](https://www.nuget.org/packages/Avalonia) package obtained from NuGet.
 Obtain a copy of all dependancies then build the .NET project like normal.